med906/EcomerceWebstore/README.md

 ## About The Webstore

-it's an interactive webstore that can be scaled and extanded , Developed using laravel , livewire , php and css it has many fully functioning pages:
+<p align="left">it's an interactive webstore that can be scaled and extanded , Developed using laravel , livewire , php and css it has many fully functioning pages the below is a some of them</p>

-- Front page

-## Learning Laravel
+## Front Page

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.